We provide, through our Brisbane clinic, acupuncture for stress related issues on a daily basis, including anxiety and insomnia.

 Acupuncture for depression

-Acupuncture for depression was deemed to offer an early onset of action and was considered safe and well-tolerated.
+Acupuncture for depression (in conjunction with SSRIs) was deemed to offer an early onset of action and was considered safe and well-tolerated.

 Electro-acupuncture had greater effects than manual acupuncture.